 One of the best ways to reward your team for doing a great job and help build camaraderie is by organizing office parties and happy hours.
 According to the findings of a recent poll where adults whose ages ranged from 24 to 40 were surveyed across the United States, 58 percent of them said that their companies regularly host happy hours in the office at least once every month.

-If you are trying to figure out how to plan an easy, budget-friendly office party that’s still loads of fun, here are some top tips to help you serve up a happy hour of the century:
+If you are trying to figure out how to plan an easy, budget-friendly office Party ideas that’s still loads of fun, here are some top office Party ideas to help you serve up a happy hour of the century:

 1. Select Your Theme and Stick to the Budget